tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 #### Debug Draw Path
-I have already prepared the script and node, that will visualize the path.
+I have already prepared the script and node that will visualize the path.

 1. **Add** the `debug_draw_path.tscn` node into our scene
 2. **Go** into the script of the node